A group of speech bubbles gathers together and shares their respective stories

 “Don’t give up hope.
 And get 2 or 3 opinions from doctors.”

-Comment below what you would tell someone newly diagnosed.
-Thank you to everyone who shared about her experience with breast cancer.
+Comment below what you would tell someone who is newly diagnosed.
+Thank you to everyone who shared about your experience with breast cancer.
 We appreciate your honesty and strength.
-And hope that readers find connection and support in your words.
+And we hope readers find connection and support in your words.

 Join the conversation